ivayloknchv/Polynomial-Calculator/README.md

-Polynomial Calculator - a mini project intended to work with polynomials with rational coefficients Following functionalities are included:
+Polynomial Calculator - a mini project intended to work with polynomials with rational coefficients.
+Following functionalities are included:
 1) Add polynomials
 2) Subtract polynomials
 3) Multiply polynomials